mrfinesse47/mrfinesse47/README.md

 ### About Me:

- I am passionate about developing apps that are beautiful, intuitive, and useful.
+ I am passionate about developing apps that are beautiful, intuitive, and useful...

 🪴 I’m currently brushing up on my front end skills vith various frontendmentor.io projects, right now i'm working on a tic-tac-toe practice game, created with React.